Buying hunting land for yourself is a big step.

 2. You should set restrictions about the location of hunting land

-Hunting land is only useful if it’s near enough to you to use frequently.
+Hunting land is only useful if it’s near enough for you to use frequently.

 You don’t want land that’s within range of a city because you won’t see any wildlife.